mypappa/MDEF/docs/about/me.md

 Areas of interest:
-- post natural studies
+- post natural environments
-- augmented reality
+- augmented creativity
-- new ecologies: Dissolving the nature / culture binominal
+- new ecologies: Dissolving the nature - culture binominal
 - ancestral future
-- subconscious intelligence (SI)
+- alternative intelligences

 *soon to be called :
 - an alumni